 Collaborative Filtering

 Collaborative filtering is seen as the most common and widely used methodology in recommendation systems.
 It is a recommendation algorithm that bases its predictions and suggestions on the ratings or actions of other users in the network.
 The similarity in the taste of two users is calculated based on similarities in the users' rating history.
 CF uses the shared strength of the multiple user ratings to make recommendations.
-This is the reason why Ekstranet al. (2011) refers to collaborative filtering as a “people-to-people correlation”.
+This is the reason why Ekstrand et al. (2011) refers to collaborative filtering as a “people-to-people correlation”.

 Challenges of Collaborative Filtering

-The program uses a collective filtering approach to solve large data matrix problems by creating a table of related objects offline using item-to-item matrix.
+ses a collective filtering approach to solve large data matrix problems by creating a table of related objects offline using item-to-item matrix.
 The system then recommends other similar products the user may like according to his online purchase history (Schafer et al. 2001).
 Take an example of a software program where customers award scores that reflect their like or dislike for certain movies.
 That software program ends up with a large dataset of users and their ratings for movies.

 Methods of Collaborative Filtering